Bombay riots

-The Bombay riots were a series of riots that took place in Bombay (present-day Mumbai), Maharashtra, between December 1992 and January 1993.
+The Bombay riots took place in Bombay (present-day Mumbai), Maharashtra, India, between December 1992 and January 1993.
 An estimated 900 people, predominantly Muslims, were killed.
 The riots were mainly due to escalations of hostilities after large scale protests by Muslims in reaction to the 1992 Babri Masjid Demolition by Hindu Karsevaks in Ayodhya; and by Hindus in regards with the Ram Temple issue.

-Shiv Sena, a Hindutva political party in Maharashtra, is said to have organised the riots.
+The Shiv Sena, a Hindutva political party in Maharashtra, is said to have organised the riots.
 A high-ranking member of the special branch later stated that the police were fully aware of the Shiv Sena's capabilities to commit acts of violence, and that they had incited hate against Muslims.

 Historian Barbara Metcalf has described the riots as an anti-Muslim pogrom, where the official death toll was of 575 Muslims, 275 Hindus and 50 others.
 The riots were followed by the 1993 Bombay Bombings.

 Background

 The Bombay riots can be considered a result of larger communal tensions throughout India.
-The British colonial policy of Divide and Rule allegedly included administrative and political activities such as communalized census taking, and the Morley Minto reforms, that relied on communal segregation, and in particular Hindu-Muslim divisions.
-Post-Independence, the after-effects of the Partition of India along communal lines, the resurgence of 'Hindu Muslim Economic competition', and political strategies of 'appeasement' towards communal political influences by secular political authorities (see Shah Bano case), reinforced communalist ideologies in the country.
 The Babri Mosque demolition on 6 December 1992, an act of communal violence by Hindutva activists, is considered to be the immediate cause of the riots.